 What is TMJ?

 TMJ stands for temporomandibular joint.
-This joint allows us to bite, chew, talk, sing, yawn, etc. It is the joint that lies on both sides of your mouth and acts like a hinge between your upper and low jaw.
+This joint allows us to bite, chew, talk, sing, yawn, etc. It is the joint that lies on both sides of your mouth therefore it acts like a hinge between your upper and low jaw.
 According to the International College of Cranio-Mandibular Orthopedics (ICCMO), when this hinge joint becomes misaligned, it can cause severe pain and a variety of symptoms such as neck pain, headaches, migraines, shoulder pain, eye pain, vision loss, and even hearing loss.
 Many patients seek for TMJ relief for years.

 What Is TMJ Dysfunction?